Singasari (train)

-Branding

-The name comes from the kingdom of Siwa Buddha in the province of East Java in 1222.
-In addition, the name is taken from a sub-district in Malang Regency, Singasari Sub-district.
+The service strengthens intercity connectivity in Java and contributes to regional mobility and economic activity.
+Between January and September 2025, it served 336,878 passengers, increasing from 326,560 passengers in the same period in 2024.
+The route links major urban centres, industrial zones, agricultural regions, and tourism destinations across the island.

 History

-Introduction

-Before this train a service plied the northern Malang-Jakarta route (the Senja Singosari train), but this was discontinued in 2012 due to low demand.
-It was replaced by the Majapahit train.
+Before the introduction of Singasari, the Krakatau Express operated the – route with a length of about 945 km, passing through multiple provinces across Java.
+The Krakatau Express served as the long-distance connection linking in East Java to in Banten, making it one of the longest routes in the country.

-On 19 August 2016, the Singosari Express train operated on the Surabaya Gubeng-Malang route of the Mutiara Selatan series that was idle in Surabaya City, but the Singosari Express train stopped on 25 September 2016 after 36 days due to low demand.
-The route was continued by the Arjuno Express and the Jayabaya train on the ––Malang route.
+On 19 August 2016, the Singosari Express operated on the Surabaya Gubeng-Malang using a spare set from the Mutiara Selatan series that was idle in Surabaya City.
+However, the Singosari Express ceased operations on 25 September 2016, ending after 36 days due to low demand.
+Its route was then continued by the Arjuno Express and the Jayabaya train on the ––Malang service.

-Singasari train

-The Singasari train replaced the Krakatau Express, previously the longest route in 2013, –– then extended to Kediri on 10 November 2013 and then extended again to Blitar on 1 April 2017.
-On 17 July 2017 due to low passenger occupancy on the Pasar Senen–Merak route was replaced with Merak Local train (Rangkasbitung–Merak).
+On 17 July 2017, the Krakatau Express service was discontinued and its route was shortened to the Blitar–Pasar Senen corridor.
+The service was relaunched under the new name Singasari train, marking the beginning of its current operation.
+The name derives from the Singasari Kingdom in East Java founded in 1222, as well as the Singosari sub-district in Malang Regency.

+In 2019, additional executive-class coaches were added to support increasing passenger demand for long-distance comfort.
+Service development has included improvements in digital ticketing, station facilities, and operational efficiency to support sustainable mobility and economic activity along the corridor.

-On 1 June 2023, responding to the new train timetable, the Singasari train exchanged train sets with the Bangunkarta train, due to the similarity in the train.
-This train exchange aimed to shorten the train's rest time at Station.
-In connection with the change in the Argo Merbabu set to get a handover train set from Argo Sindoro/Argo Muria with the image executive class type, starting 19 July 2025 H+2.
-After the anniversary, the Singasari train (along with Bangunkarta train) used a handover train set from the 2016/2017 new image light steel train set.
+On 1 June 2023, following adjustments in the new train timetable, the Singasari train exchanged train sets with the Bangunkarta train due to the similarity in their configurations.
+This exchange was intended to shorten the train's rest time at Station.
+In connection with changes to the Argo Merbabu set, which received a handover train set from Argo Sindoro/Argo Muria with the image executive class type, starting 19 July 2025 (H+2 after the anniversary) the Singasari train (along with the Bangunkarta train) used a handover train set from the 2016/2017 new image light steel series.

 Station

-Here's route of the Singasari train: